rhsgsa/parasol-insurance-fine-tuning/README.md

 - The site will be visible at [http://localhost:8443/](http://localhost:8443/)
 - When finished, you can stop serving the site by running from the root of the repo `./content/utilities/lab-stop`.

+### Viewing content locally

+You can generate the site by running antora in a docker container:

+	cd docker

+	docker compose up

+The generated site can get accessed at <http://localhost:8080>.

 ## How to update the **Application**

 ### Requirements